Jessica Graf: Big Brother

 Throughout Graf's stint on Big Brother 19, she had many feuds with the other contestants, most notably Abrahamian, Abbott, Martinez, Walton and Ow.
-She eventually became a fan favourite after being one of the few to recognise Abrahamian's dominance early on in the competition.
+Graf eventually became a fan favourite after being one of the few to recognise Abrahamian's dominance early on in the competition.
 After Nickson reentered the house, the duo were infamously bullied by many other contestants led by Abrahamian.
 On the night of the finale, after Martinez was crowned the winner, host Julie Chen asked Graf who she would have voted for in the Final Two (Martinez or Abrahamian).
 Graf said that she would have voted for Abrahamian as she felt he orchestrated nearly every move throughout the game.
-The vote was revealed to be 5-4 in favour of Martinez, with Graf's showmance partner, Nickson, casting the deciding vote in favour of Martinez.
+The vote was revealed to be 5–4 in favour of Martinez, with Graf's showmance partner, Nickson, casting the deciding vote in favour of Martinez.
 In post-game interviews, Graf has appreciated the irony that Abrahamian sought to eliminate her before Nickson, when it would have benefited him to eliminate Nickson first as he would have won.